 What age does my child need to be to use YouTube?

-In order to create a YouTube account, you must confirm that you're at least 13 years old.
+To sign in to YouTube, you must have a Google Account that meets the minimum age requirements.
 If a video is flagged and we find that the uploader inaccurately stated their age during the account creation process, we will terminate their account.

 Tips and advice